-- 1. Restripe all-collector and arterial roadways (where practical designated on the Bikeways Map and per AASHTO guidelines) to provide bike lanes, or minimum outside lane width of 14 feet. - Provide a striped bicycle lane or shoulder as described in chapter 23, section 5, subsection N of the City's Development Process Manual, in conjunction with AASHTO bicycle facility design guidelines, on all new, rehabilitated or reconstructed roadways, as indicated in the Master Facility Plan. - 3.
-Provide striped lanes/shoulders of at least five feet wide, from face of curb where curb and gutter exist, on all new or reconstructed bridges, underpasses, and overpasses, where not otherwise constrained or to the extent feasible. - 4.
-Selectively plan and design for bicycle travel with all intersection improvements include 5-foot bike lanes or minimum curb lane widths of 15 feet through intersections. - 5.
-Include a through phase for all traffic signal timing plans at signalized intersections on roadways having designated bicycle networks. - 6.
-Modify existing or install new traffic signal detection equipment (i.e., inductive loop, video detection, or pushbutton) to make all traffic signals bicyclist-responsive within need-based areas and as resources permit. - 7.
+- 1. Restripe all collector and arterial roadways (where practical) to provide bike lanes, or minimum outside lane width of 14 feet. - 2.
+Provide a striped bicycle lane or shoulder as described in chapter 23, section 5, subsection N of the City's Development Process Manual, in conjunction with AASHTO bicycle facility design guidelines, on all new, rehabilitated or reconstructed roadways, as indicated in the Master Plan. - 3.
+Provide striped lanes/shoulders of at least five feet wide, from face of curb where curb and gutter exist, on all new or reconstructed bridges, underpasses, and overpasses. - 4.
+Plan and design for bicycle travel with all intersection improvements include 5-foot bike lanes or minimum curb lane widths of 15 feet through intersections. - Include a through phase for all traffic signal timing plans at signalized intersections on roadways having designated bicycle networks. - 6.
+Modify existing or install new traffic signal detection equipment (i.e., inductive loop, video detection, or pushbutton) to make all traffic signals bicyclist-responsive. - 7.
 Implement other design considerations, per the current versions of the AASHTO Guide for the Development of Bicycle Facilities, the "Design Guidelines" section of this plan and other appropriate design reference guidelines. - 8.
 Evaluate and adjust traffic signal timing of the vehicle phase change and clearance interval to provide adequate time for bicycles at signalized intersections on designated bicycle networks. - 9.
 On all trails, develop strategies and use design techniques on available right-of-way to minimize conflict of use.

-Objective 4: Provide a High Standard of an Elevated Emphasis on Maintenance along Roadways& Trails
+Objective 4: Provide a High Standard of Maintenance along Roadways